 As required by law, the members of the Credit Union shall be informed of the compensation provided to the Board of Directors and Supervisory Committee members.

 The annual stipend ranges between $15,000 and $22,000 for Board members and is based on leadership position(s) held.
 The annual stipend for Supervisory Committee members ranges between $7,000 and $11,000 and is based on leadership position held.

 The Gesa Credit Union Officials Compensation Program began effective January 1, 2019.
-Prior to the merger with Gesa Credit Union, Inspirus Credit Union maintained a Compensation Program for its Board of Directors.
-In 2018, Inspirus Credit Union paid its Board the amounts listed below.
-Gesa Credit Union will report the compensation paid to all Board and Supervisory Committee members for 2019 following the end of the year.
+In 2019, Gesa Credit Union paid its Board and Supervisory Committee the amounts listed below.
+Gesa Credit Union will report the compensation paid to all Board and Supervisory Committee members for 2020 following the end of the year.

 For questions or concerns regarding Board of Directors or Supervisory Committee compensation, please contact the credit union’s Board of Directors at: